 Main Library History

-James W. Scoville helped establish a Pastor’s Library room at First Congregational Church (now First United Church) next door to the current Main Library building at 834 Lake St. Eventually this library moved into a room in a frame building on Lake Street near Harlem Avenue.
-Scoville announced he would donate money for construction of a library building.
-The cornerstone of the Scoville Institute was laid at 834 Lake St. in 1886.
-The building, completed two years later, was a private subscription library until 1902, when Oak Park voters approved a tax to fund a public library.
+James Scoville purchased land at Lake Street and Oak Park Avenue from the area’s first non-native family to settle here (Joseph and Betty Kettlestrings).
+Scoville helped establish a Pastor’s Library room at First Congregational Church (now First United Church) next door to the current Main Library building.
+Eventually, this library moved into a room in a frame building on Lake Street near Harlem Avenue.
+After Scoville announced he would donate money for the construction of a new library building, the cornerstone of The Scoville Institute was laid at 834 Lake St. in 1886.
+Completed two years later, the building served as a private subscription library—until Oak Park voters approved a tax to fund a public library in 1902.

 1903

-Citizens elected the first Library Board of Trustees.
-The Scoville Institute building served as the primary location for the Oak Park Public Library.
+Oak Parkers elected their first Library Board of Trustees and used the Scoville Institute building as a single location for Oak Park’s first public library.

 1961